Cyber Wknd ’24

 5. Have a backup

 Imagine it: you’re looking for a coffee machine.
 You’ve done your research and picked your favourite.
 Amazing!
-You’re excited, it’s even got coffee pods included in the deal – what more could you want – but then… balls!
-It’s sold out and just like that your dreams are dashed.
+You’re excited, it’s even got coffee pods included in the deal – what more could you want – but then… oh, coffee pods!
+It’s sold out and just like that, your dreams are dashed.

-Avoid disappointment by having a back up in mind for when your first pick doesn’t come through.
+Avoid disappointment by having a backup in mind when your first pick doesn’t come through.

 6. Look for the little lock